PedroOliva90/Coursera_Capstone/README.md

 # Coursera_Capstone
-This project is an introduction to Capstone Project
+This project is an introduction to the Capstone Project